 Enrico does research at the intersection of entrepreneurship and strategic management in the context of contemporary industries that are migrating toward more fluid and project-based production.
 Among others, Enrico has worked with Enel, Lonza and the Italian Ministry of Economic Development.

-I do research at the intersection of entrepreneurship and strategic management with a focus on strategy evolution in the context of contemporary industries that are migrating toward more fluid and project-based production.
+I do research at the intersection of entrepreneurship and strategic management in the context of contemporary industries that are migrating toward more fluid and project-based production.
 I teach courses in the areas of Strategy and Technology Management.

-My work is mainly driven by theoretical tensions in the organizational learning and categorization literatures, while also borrowing concepts from the fields of sociology and marketing.
+My research program is driven by theoretical tensions around issues of specialization and strategic change at the individual, team, and firm level.
 My empirical approach primarily involves econometric studies of naturally occurring data to investigate patterns of change and performance as well as the drivers of innovation and entrepreneurship.
-I have also employed qualitative analyses of historical case studies to explain inflection points in the process of strategy evolution and how entrepreneurial firms transition from exploration to exploitation.

 I am currently working on multiple projects at different stages of development and with a focus on industries ranging from regenerative medicine to semiconductors and entertainment.